Mass media in Kosovo: Media outlets

 According to IREX there were 92 radio stations and 22 television stations in Kosovo in 2012.

 Media ownership is not regulated by law, but it was deemed "transparent" by the INDEP institute in 2012.
 Private print and broadcast media have to register with the Kosovo Business Registration Agency and disclose their ownership structure.

 The Independent Media Commission requires media companies to send it annual ownership reports and to disclose the same information with tax authorities.
 Anyway, media that are not registered as companies have no such legal requirement.

 Although ownership transparency rules are effective, the real backers of several print media remain opaque.

 Media ownership is mainly local, as no foreign investor operates on the market.
 Media ownership concentration is very strong, according to the 2014 European Commission progress report.

 Commercial media are mostly funded through advertisement revenues.
 Dependence on big advertisers - particularly the public or state-owned ones - often leads media to self-censorship when their interests are at stake.
 The state only provides small funding for minority media.

 In the analysis of advertising market in the Republic of Kosovo by Independent Media Commission 44% of the budget of public companies goes for advertisements in national televisions, 10% in local televisions, 8% in national radios, 9% in local radios, 11% for daily newspapers and 18% for other media.

 Kosovo lacks strong private advertisers, thus leaving private advertisers dependent on foreign donors.
 Most media outlets remain financially unsustainable, and operate only thanks to political or business supporters.

-The financial crisis hit hard on Kosovo media, especially the independent ones, with two daily newspapers closed in 2012, resulting in job losses and lack of job security for journalists.
+The 2008 financial crisis greatly affected Kosovo media; two daily newspapers closed in 2012, resulting in job losses and lack of job security for journalists.
 Yet, media close to political interests seem to withstand the crisis better and to secure advertisement funds more easily.